-DMR GROUPS, CHANNELS, AND ZONES
+DMR FREQUENCIES, CHANNELS, GROUPS, AND ZONES